Days 11 to 13 – Wild and Beautiful

 When we reached the summit, the thermometer read -11 degrees!
 We were not ready for this!
 And most of all not ready for a blizzard.
 The strong winds and whirling snow made it impossible to see anything beyond three meters.
 But we did not come 3883m (12,739 ft) above sea level and not take any picture.
-While the kids were hidden behind the walls of the cable station, Daddy and I braved the cold.
+While the kids were hidden behind the walls of the cable station, hubby and I braved the cold.
 It was only a few steps away but it was unbearable to linger outside even for just 1 minute.
-Darn, we should have brought furred parkas and weather-proof boots.
+Darn, we should have brought fur parkas and weather-proof boots.

 There was nothing else we could do but retreat.
 Luckily there was a hot Milo vending machine at the station.
 The hot drink warmed us up a bit.
 The air was thin at this altitude and we could feel it.
 It could have been worse if we did not stop at Trockener Station earlier to acclimatize, which according to the station manager is advised for families with small children – to get off at the lower stations first to test the air.

 If it wasn’t snowing heavily and we were wearing proper clothes, this would have been the picture… We would have gone inside the Glacier Palaceand see these nice ice sculptures…

 Next time we would bring hand warmers and winter face masks.
 Next time we would wear thicker wool and stronger windbreakers.
 Next time, we will be ready for you, Matterhorn.